emmamai/emboy/readme.md

     ./emboy <romfile.gb>

-At the moment, it does not have graphics, sound, or input, and only emulates about 36% of the gbz80 instructions.
+At the moment, it does not have graphics, sound, or input, and only emulates about 47% of the gbz80 instructions (badly, probably).
 But it's a start.